green-john/rentals/README.md

 with `npm install --saveDev` and then run `npm run serve`.
 This will bring up a dev server for the frontend.

+## Creating a first user

+In order to start interacting with the system a first user must be created.
+The api only allows to create clients, so in order to get admin access, you must create a client user, and then change the role directly in the database.
+This was you will have an admin that can then be used to create realtors and more admins.

+## Docs

+The api is documented using [Open API 2.0](https://swagger.io/specification/).
+See `docs/api.yml`.
+To view it in the browser install `redoc-cli` (`npm install -g redoc-cli`) and then run `redoc-cli serve docs/api.yml`.

 ## Spec

 *Write an application that manages apartment rentals using a REST API*